 Have confidence in my decisions.

-Heck yeah.
-I’ll take time off to learn more about the world if I want to.
-Find success if I want to…and most definitely eat cake if my heart so desires.
+Hell yeah, I’ll take time off if I want to.
+Find success if I want to… eat cake if my heart so desires.